 Based on our observations, walls thicker than 600 mm can be increasingly difficult to be dried out by traditional means.
-Such walls can be fully dehydrated with our dedicated magnetic dehydration system.
+Such walls can be fully dehydrated with our dedicated magnetic DPC system.
 1 - 1.5 m thick church walls also respond very well to our solution and they reach air-dry values within 2-3 short years.

 4. Cellars or Basements with Moderate Dampness